MAC-CompsciClub/website/README.md

 Please feel free to add/edit whatever you think is right.

 ## simple todo stuff
+ * Implement dock at the top of the pages, to make navigation between pages easier.
  * the png image for the favicon is too high-quality.
 Someone change it to a lower resolution. (does this even matter though? oh well, do it any way, lol.)
  * Once we have the official favicon for the website, someone please change it.